-For a more career-directed approach, keep an eye out for conference or events in your industry.
-These conferences may be critical to stay atop the industry you are in and continue developing your contacts and network.
+For a more career-directed approach, keep an eye out for conferences or events in your industry.
+These conferences may be critical to staying atop the industry you are in and continue developing your contacts and network.

 Listen to podcasts are another way to gain knowledge.
 Many experts, professionals, and authors go in-depth and discuss a wide variety of topics.
 You can pick up new ideas, know the trends of your industry, and also have an audio accompaniment to entertain you on your commutes.

 Paying attention to the news can help you direct your company based on current events.
 If you are in marketing, for example, your team can be on top of any disasters that may impact your industry and customers.
 This will help you respond accordingly.
 If you are an accountant then you need to be on top of changes in rules and regulations.
 The news can also help you understand current trends to help grow the company.